[in response to a conversation ELSEWHERE)

 AND: one of my attempts at forging an INTEGRATED AVANT GARDE by playing with “ordinary language” to execute a “post modern” trick: interspersing a “murder mystery” in a “roman a clef”, HERE

-A couple of years back, in fact, on HGIANT, I got into an argument with some questing young writers on the topic of Asemic Writing.
+A couple of years back, in fact, on HtmlGIANT, I got into an argument with some questing young writers on the topic of Asemic Writing.
 Wikipedia says “The word asemic means “having no specific semantic content'”.
-And a blog dedicated to the practise (a blog called ASEMIC, with confrontational no-nonsense-icality) says: “Asemic writing seems to be a gigantic, unexplored territory.”
+And a blog dedicated to the practise (a blog called ASEMIC, with confrontational directness) says: “Asemic writing seems to be a gigantic, unexplored territory.”
 Which is that fallacy again, the fallacy of Limitlessness, especially striking when Asemic Writing represents the very opposite (not “gigantic” but non-existent), in matters of Lit.
 Because “having no specific semantic content’ is the same as saying “having no Literary content”.
 Because we love to fool ourselves; fooling ourselves is a Literary Activity of its own.
-The questing types who have “discovered a new territory” and planted a flag thereon (a flag of a country called ASEMIA?) remind me of Christopher Columbine erm I mean Columbus.
-ASEMIA, as it turns out, is a little island off the coast of a fully-populated country called GRAPHIC ARTS.
-In a hemisphere called PAINTING.
+The questing types who have “discovered a new territory” and planted a flag there (a flag of a country called ASEMIA?) remind me of Christopher Columbine erm I mean Columbus.
+ASEMIA, as it turns out, is not a New Literary Land but a little island off the coast of a fully-populated country called GRAPHIC DESIGN.
+In a hemisphere called VISUAL ARTS.
 The country called LITERATURE is not there but to the North.

 So desperate for a taste of the New, for the Oedipally-Rebellious, for the Culturally Bespoke and Cool, we fool ourselves, as young women and men… we play these (fittingly) semantic head-games with ourselves to convince ourselves we’ve left all that Dusty Old Bullshit behind.
 Vain conceit.